The nationally coordinated response to seek and destroy citrus canker (Xanthomonas citri subsp.

 Biosecurity and reporting

-As a precautionary measure, we are asking people with citrus plants to check them for signs of citrus canker.
-Plants that were purchased within the last 12 months are of particular concern.
+As a precautionary measure, we are asking people from the Northern Territory or from northern Western Australia with citrus plants to check them for signs of citrus canker.
+Plants that were purchased locally within the last 12 months are of particular concern.

 Advice for growers